secondbit/wendy/README.md

 * If you should happen to have two Nodes in a Cluster who don't agree as to what time it is, it's possible to get them stuck in an infinite loop that saturates the network with messages.
 For the love of God, use NTP to make your Nodes agree what time it is. (*Note*: This is to prevent race conditions when two Nodes join simultaneously.)
 * In the event that: 1) a Node is added, 2) the Node receives a message *before* it has finished initialising its state tables, and 3) the Node, based on its partial implementation of the state tables, is the closest Node to the message ID, that Node will incorrectly assume it is the destination for the message when there *may* be a better suited Node in the network.
 Depending on network speeds and the size of the cluster, this period of potential-for-message-swallowing is expected to last, at most, a few seconds, and will only occur when a Node is added to the cluster.
 If, as per the previous bug, your Nodes don't agree on the time… well, God help you.
 * In the event that one of the two immediate neighbours (in the NodeID space) of the current Node leaves the cluster, the Node will have a hole in its leaf set until it next receives (or has a reason to request) state information from another Node.
 This should not affect the outcome of the routing process, but may lead to sub-optimal routing times.
 * We currently rely on the system clock for a few of our functions.
 If you (or NTP) change the clock in unexpected and significant ways, you will run into problems.
-Please see [issue 4](https://github.com/secondbit/pastry/issues/4) for more information.
+Please see [issue 4](https://github.com/secondbit/wendy/issues/4) for more information.
 * Our Credentials implementation is currently vulnerable to man-in-the-middle and replay attacks.
 We are considering the best method for adding a handshake to the low-level TCP connection to better secure your traffic.
-See [issue 3](https://github.com/secondbit/pastry/issues/3) for more information or to weigh in on the discussion.
+See [issue 3](https://github.com/secondbit/wendy/issues/3) for more information or to weigh in on the discussion.

 ## Authors

-The following people contributed code that found its way into Pastry:
+The following people contributed code that found its way into Wendy:

 * Paddy Foran ([paddyforan](https://github.com/paddyforan))
 * Jesse McNelis ([jessta](https://github.com/jessta))